Are you looking to get more sound out of your guitar?

 - Produces high-quality sound

-- Comes in a large size and may not be the best for people with small hands
+- Comes in a large size and may not be the perfect for people with small hands

 3. Seagull S6 Original Acoustic Guitar